OGGM/oggm/docs/faq.rst

 I have a question about OGGM, can we talk about it per email/phone?
 -------------------------------------------------------------------

 Thanks for your interest in OGGM!
+Usually, we prefer to keep usage questions on `github issues <https://github.com/OGGM/oggm/issues>`_ so that everybody can learn from all questions and their answers.
+You can also join our Slack discussion channel if you want a more interactive forum.
+Keep in touch with us per email if you'd like to join!

 Usage